hrt/Patching/README.md

 ### Puzzle solver for https://yppedia.puzzlepirates.com/Patching
-A basic solver which will calculate the best move (it thinks) using random simulations to gather the longest path.
+A basic solver which will calculate the best move (it thinks) using multi threaded random simulations to gather the longest path.

 ### Building
 To build this you will need to run ```make``` within the root directory